 - a.
 Informing parents and carers of forthcoming RSE topics on our website - b.
-Inviting parents to learn more about the approach used in RSE - c.
+Inviting parents to learn more about the approach used in RSE and insuring parents have access to resources and materials used in lessons on request. - c.
 Gathering parents' views on the RSE Policy and taking these into account when it is being reviewed - d.
-Providing supportive information about parents' role in RSE - e.
+Providing supportive information about parents' role in RSE on the school website.

+e.
 Inviting parents to discuss their views and concerns about RSE on an informal basis.
 Parents and carers will be given access to this Policy on request.
-It will also be available on the school website.
+It will also be available

-Until Sept 2020, parents and carers have had the right to withdraw their children only from all or part of those elements of RSE which are not included in the statutory national curriculum Programmes of Study for Science.
-They were able to withdraw their children from those elements which fall within the non- statutory guidance for PSHE.
+Until Sept 2020, parents and carers have the right to withdraw their children only from all or part of those elements of RSE which are not included in the statutory national curriculum Programmes of Study for Science.
+They are able to withdraw their children from those elements which fall within the non- statutory guidance for PSHE.

-After September 2020, parents will have the right to withdraw their child/ren from Sex education only.
+After September 2020, parents will have the right to withdraw their child/ren from Sex education.
 They will have no right to withdraw from Relationships Education, Health Education or the Science National Curriculum.
 They will be made aware of the forthcoming statutory changes to Relationships Education and Health Education, and the effect this will have on their right to withdraw.
-Parents will be informed about which elements of the RSE programme for their child are considered Sex Education.